 You'll have access to online resources through the myRMIT student portal.

-During your second and third year you'll undertake a project or a placement linked directly to industry.
-Many students are later employed by the organisation with which they do their project.
+During your second and third year, you'll undertake a placement or a project linked directly to industry.
+Many students are later employed by the organisation with which they do their placement.

-In recent years, industry projects have been arranged with Biarri Optimisation, ORTEC, NAB, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Victorian Institute of Sport (Melbourne Vixens), AFL clubs, Badminton Australia, Biarri Commercial Mathematics, Bureau of Meteorology, Australian Bureau of Statistics, Crown Melbourne Limited, Red Cross Blood Bank, and The Smith Family, to name just a few.
+In recent years, industry projects have been arranged with Biarri Optimisation, ORTEC, NAB, Deloitte Australia, Florey Institute of Neuroscience and Mental Health, Victorian Institute of Sport, AFL clubs, Tennis Australia, Bureau of Meteorology, Australian Bureau of Statistics, Crown Melbourne Limited, Police Victoria, Red Cross Blood Bank, and The Smith Family, to name just a few.